17 Phrases That Secretly Damage Relationships Over Time

 Photo Credit: Shutterstock.

-Bringing up someone’s parents in a negative way can be deeply hurtful.
-It turns a disagreement into a personal attack.
-If you dislike a specific behavior, address it directly instead of making broad comparisons.
+Talking badly about someone’s parents can be quite painful.
+Those comments turn a disagreement into a personal attack.
+If you dislike a person’s behavior, address it specifically and don’t address people with general statements.

 “I Don’t Care”